tongwu-sh/SK.RetryLib/README.md

 RetryLib
 ========

 RetryLib is a .Net Library for C# Retry Operations.
-It allows developer to easy write retry code for Web/IO Trasient or custom Error.
-It also support async method.
+It allows developer to write retry code easily for Web/IO Trasient or custom error.
+It also supports async method.

 Installing via NuGet
 =